 GEO vs. SEO: What apartment marketers need to know

-In the ever-evolving world of digital marketing, a new term has emerged: GEO (generative engine optimization).
+In the ever-evolving world of digital marketing, a newer term has emerged: GEO (generative engine optimization).

 Many companies and websites are discussing GEO, often framing it as a significant departure from traditional SEO.
 But is it really that different?